Sylvester009/100days-of-python/Day-One/README.md

-# Description of Hand Game(Rock, Paper, Scissors)
+# Day One Readme
-## This is a rundown of what was learnt durong my day one of python marathon(as I like to call it) using a hand game that was built.
+## This is a rundown of what was learnt during my day one of python marathon(as I like to call it) using a hand game that was built.

 ### Variables
 Variables are used to store data and it does not have any semi-colon at its end unlike other programming languages